mpirmpilis/ISOtranslator/README.md

 # ISOtranslator
-greek-to-english-translator
+A Greeklish-to-Greek translator

-A program to translate letters from greek/english ---> greek
+A program to translate letters from greeklish to greek.

 compile:
 gcc -Wall -ansi -pedantic -o translate translate.c